The Kiwanis Club of Te Awamutu

 individuals.
 Money for service projects comes through other fundraising projects

-such as the Multi-Sport Challenge and donations.
+such as the Multi-Sport Challenge, selling firewood

 These funds are strictly separated and well accounted for.